kaigaiijuch/website/README.md

 NOTE: after generate in `public/` directory, the pages are served as static pages not by server. use `bin/clean` to remove static pages.

 for github build workflow: it needs to set [DATA_REPO_TOKEN](.github/workflows/build.yml) as a secret.

-### with github workflow

-if the latest commit message contains [RELEASE_TRRIGER_MESSAGE](https://github.com/kaigaiijuch/website/settings/variables/actions/RELEASE_TRRIGER_MESSAGE) then it will trigger the release workflow to build the website via (kaigaiijuch/release](https://github.com/kaigaiijuch/release/actions)

 ### Sitemap generation